 Perranporth is a beautiful sandy beach that stretches on for 3 miles.
 Perranporth is a great place for horse-riding and Surfing.
 The waves here are slightly calmer than what you find in Newquay, so ideal for beginners and younger children.

-Whilst you are here don’t forgot take a visit to chapel rock, a natural swimming pool that is filled up by the sea during high-tide.
+Whilst you are here don’t forgot to take a visit to chapel rock, a natural swimming pool that is filled up by the sea during high tide.

 How accessible is Cornwall?

 One thing I saw on certain beaches that really impressed me was the ability to rent out a beach wheelchair free of charge.
 This means that wheelchair users are able to get full access to some of the beaches.
 You can contact Cornwall Mobility to find out more information on how and where you can rent these out.

 Click here to also see a list of the most accessible beaches in Cornwall.

 - Always wear sunscreen – The heat can be deceiving

 - Beware of the seagulls – They have no issue with attacking you for food